 - Small daypack (Kathmandu 15L pocketpack) (I put this in my last food drop and just used to hike up Mt Sonder and back from Redbank Gorge)

 - GPS Watch (Garmin)

-- Solar panel (Goal Zero Nomad 7 Plus) (this was the first time I’d used it and I was beyond happy with it)
+- Solar panel (Goal Zero Nomad 7 Plus)

 - Battery pack (Goal Zero Venture 30)

 - GoPro and charger

 - Rope (my dad suggested I take it for some of the sections that required a lot of rock scrambling but I never needed it, only used it as a clotheslines a couple of times)

 - UV resistant long sleeved shirt (Mountain Designs)